yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 In this case, any change will be welcome, since it won't affect anything.
 There simply won't be anything to affect.
 But this is not what the Manifesto means!
-This principle means that our requirements management process is so **powerful** that it can accept change at any moment.
+This principle means that our requirements management process is so _powerful_ that it can accept change at any moment.
 However, it's rather difficult to achieve, if requirements are actually documented.

+{% youtube sZoJ3gO4PSo %}

 **Principle #3**:
 "Deliver working software frequently, from a couple of weeks to